csumerlin/Download-osTicket/README.md

 <h2>Video Demonstration</h2>

 - ### [OS Ticketing tool on Windows Server 2025 | Step-by-Step Guide](https://www.youtube.com/watch?v=CRl6ZXkAynU) by ServerFix I Lab.
 This video helped me understand OsTicket outside of the CourseCareers teaching.
+Follow the instructions in the video and you will have osTicket working in no time!